Manvendra7129/cuvette_assignment/README.md

 ## Features

-- List of Bank Branches: View all bank branches located in Bangalore.
+- List of Bank Branches: View  bank branches located in Bangalore.
 - List of Bank Services: Browse services offered by the bank.
-- Responsive Design: The application is designed to be user-friendly and responsive.

 ## Technologies Used